Royal Malaysian Navy: Special forces

 The special forces of the RMN is known as PASKAL (Pasukan Khas Laut or Naval Special Warfare Forces).
 In peacetime, the unit is tasked with responding to maritime hijacking incidents as well as protecting Malaysia's numerous offshore oil and gas platforms.
 Its wartime roles include seaborne infiltration, sabotaging of enemy naval assets and installations, and the defence of RMN vessels and bases.
 This unit is analogous to the United States Navy SEALs.
 On 15 April 2009, PASKAL was renamed KD Panglima Hitam (KD being the equivalent of HMS in the Royal Navy).
 The ceremony was held at the RMN Lumut Naval Base to honour PASKAL's courage and loyalty to the nation.
 Panglima Hitam was the name given to brave and loyal Malay warriors who served during the golden age of the Malay Rulers (Sultans and Rajas) of Perak, Selangor, Johor and Negeri Sembilan.

 Present development

 PASKAL team member using the rappeling from Super Lynx ASW helicopter during 82nd Anniversaries of RMN.

 The navy has sought to modernise its fleet with the procurement of new vehicles through the New Generation Patrol Vessels (NGPV) program which produced the Kedah-class offshore patrol vessel and the Second Generation Patrol Vessel (SPGV) program which produced the Maharaja Lela-class frigate.
-It has also purchased Keris-class littoral mission ships (patrol vessels) and ordered three Ada-class corvettes to fulfill its Littoral Mission Ship (LMS) program.
+It has also purchased Keris-class littoral mission ships (patrol vessels) and ordered three Littoral Mission Ship Batch 2 to fulfill its Littoral Mission Ship (LMS) program.
 Additionally, the navy has plans to procure a new class of amphibious warfare ships, Multi Role Support Ship (MRSS), for its fleet.
 As part of a modernisation plan launched in 2014, the navy has also launched the Service Life Extension Program (SLEP) upgrade program for aging vessels.